astrojuanlu/old-blog-juanlu001.github.io/content/articles/2019-03-07_trip-pycon-namibia.rst

 And now, what?

-If Daniele Procida is the brain of PyCon Namibia, Jessica Upani is the heart.
+If Daniele Procida is the European ambassador of PyCon Namibia, Jessica Upani is the power that drives it.
 I had the opportunity to meet her in person and understand why some emails took a while to be answered: *she was organizing the conference almost on her own*.
 And yet, it was amazing how much positive energy she had and how much their students admired her.